delair-ai/DISIR/qgis_plugin/README.md

 1. [frontend](./frontend) deals with the QGIS interface and the interaction with the user
 2. [backend](./backend) deals with a background program launched in a terminal outside QGIS to perform the heavy computations (e.g. the semantic segmentation).

+Additional information to better take control of this plugin can be found in [this PDF](./DISIR_plugin_instructions.pdf).

 # Set up

 If the backend is used locally, make sure to be in a python environment with the requirements installed.